jonorl/wheres-bluey/README.md

 ## Features

-- **Interactive Gameplay**: Click on the image to find Socks, Muffin, and Bob Bilby, with a dropdown menu to select your guess.
+- **Interactive Gameplay**: Click on the image to find three characters, with a dropdown menu to select your guess.
 - **Timed Challenge**: Track your time from start to finish, with durations accurately recorded on the backend.
 - **Leaderboard**: Submit your name and time to see how you rank against other players.
-- **Responsive Design**: Play on desktop or mobile with a clean, Bluey-themed UI.
 - **Backend-Driven**: Character coordinates and game timing are managed via a robust Express API with a PostgreSQL database.
-- **Error Handling**: Graceful handling of network issues or invalid data, with user-friendly modals.

 ## Tech Stack

-- **Frontend**: React, vanilla CSS
+- **Frontend**: React, React router, vanilla CSS
 - **Backend**: Node.js, Express
 - **Database**: PostgreSQL with Prisma ORM
 - **APIs**: RESTful endpoints for character coordinates, game start, and leaderboard rankings